What if you swapped all starch molds for silicone molds at 10x the price? Would it actually save you money?

 Immediate Cost Implications

-At first glance, the numbers seem daunting.
-A starch mold system typically costs pennies per mold and is inherently disposable-used once and then discarded.
-Silicone molds, by contrast, can cost several dollars each.
-For a high-volume production line requiring thousands of molds, this upfront investment is substantial.
-Yet, silicone molds are reusable hundreds or even thousands of times if properly maintained, which dramatically reduces per-unit cost over time.
+At first glance, the numbers look scary.
+A starch mold system costs pennies per mold and is disposable—used once and tossed.
+Silicone molds?
+Several dollars each.
+For a high-volume line needing thousands of molds, that's a big upfront cost.
+But silicone molds are reusable hundreds or even thousands of times with proper maintenance.
+That drives down the per-unit cost fast.

 Operational Trade-Offs